tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Grimoulet, GREE-moo-lay, from "grim" (dark or grim) and "oulet" (small), suggesting a small, shadowy village with a sense of hidden depth

-Valperrin, VAL-peh-rin, combining "val" (valley) and "perrin" (stone), indicating a valley known for its stony features or rocky outcrops.

 Lormaille, LOR-my, stemming from "l'or" (gold) and "maille" (mesh or field), suggesting a rich or golden plain, possibly linked to legends of hidden wealth

 Lourvain, LOOR-vayn, derived from "lour" (heavy) and "vain" (vine), suggesting a village known for its rich, abundant vineyards